inspec/inspec/docs-chef-io/content/inspec/profiles.md

   - platform-family: redhat
 ```

-To target the entire Windows 2019 platform family including Datcenter and Core Servers, use:
+To target the entire Windows 2019 platform family including Datacenter and Core Servers, use:

 ```YAML
 name: ssh